yaowenqiang/python_design_pattern/NOTES.md

 A component that processes structured text data.
 Does so by turning it into separate lexical tokens(lexing) and then interpreting sequences of said tokens(parsing)

+# Mediator

+A component that facilitates communication between other components without them necessarily being aware of eache other or having direct(reference) access to each other.